wraithy/rq.fyi/README.md

 #  What We Need to Build
 ## Backend Tasks
-- Set up database tables (Yon helps with migrations)
-- A job or command to write the old database data into our newly tables (Yon will make this).
+- Create a job to migrate old database data into the new tables.
-- Create the Link model and controller
+- Create the models and controllers.
-- Implement (duplicate) the shortening logic
+- Implement the URL shortening logic.
+- Define abilities in `Abilities.php`.
+- Set up policies for access control.
+- Create JSON resources for structured API responses.
+- Add filters and other necessary features.

 ## Frontend Tasks
 - Create a form to submit URLs